 - Give the video a visual direction.
 Each line should be easy to pair with a scene, clip, caption or image.

-- End with a clean takeaway.
+- End with a clear takeaway.
 The viewer should know what changed by the end of the Reel.

 The best Instagram Reel scripts do not feel over-written.
 They feel structured enough to keep attention, but natural enough to match the platform.